Junior Davis Cup and Junior Billie Jean King Cup

-Junior Davis Cup and Junior Billie Jean King Cup are the international team events in junior tennis (16-and-under age category).
+Junior Davis Cup and Junior Billie Jean King Cup, the World Cup of tennis in junior level, are the international team events in junior tennis (16-and-under age category).

 History

+U16

 Competitions were launched by the ITF in 1985 as the 16-and-under World Youth Cup, and rebranded in 2002 under the current names.

 Format: Each year nations enter regional qualifying events with the winners progressing to the Finals, where they compete to be crowned champion.

 The senior equivalents of the Junior Davis Cup and Junior Billie Jean King Cup are the Davis Cup and Billie Jean King Cup, respectively.